toddheasley/boats/boats/README.md

 `BoatsWeb` extends the functionality of `Boats`:

-* Generating static web pages from schedule data
+* Generate static web pages from schedule data

 ### Example Usage